 Many people dread a visit to the dentist.
 But why?
 Because of anxiety or discomfort, they may experience during dental procedures.
-If you struggle with dental anxiety, sedation dentistry in Houston is your solution.
+If you struggle with dental anxiety, sedation dentistry in Houston and Porter, Tx is your solution.

 What is Sedation Dentistry, and How Does it Work?